Covantec/formacion-bachaco/capitulos/api-externa.rst

 Introducing the ERPpeek client
 ==============================

-ERPpeek is a versatile tool that can be used both as an interactive Command-line Interface (CLI ) and as a Python library , with a more convenient API than the one provided by xmlrpclib.
+``ERPpeek`` is a versatile tool that can be used both as an interactive Command-line Interface (CLI ) and as a Python library , with a more convenient API than the one provided by ``xmlrpclib``.
 It is available from the PyPi index and can be installed with the following:

 .. code-block:: console